jupyterlab/jupyter-collaboration/README.md

 This monorepo contains current work on Real Time collaboration for use in JupyterLab and other web applications.

-It is currently in the planning stage, but eventually we see it containing a number of seperate projects like:
+It is currently in the planning stage, but eventually we see it containing a number of separate projects like:

 - `packages/rtc-relay`: Patch relay server to synchronize patches for `packages/rtc-client`.
 - `packages/rtc-node`: Real time collaboration client, builds on `@lumino/datastore`.